shubzz-t/My_Blogs/clv9b5ic0000509if3g6idd1x.md

     * Polling is set up to run at fixed intervals and runs whether there is a new event or not whereas webhooks are also automatically triggered when an event occurs.

 In summary, integrating Jenkins with GitHub streamlines CI/CD workflows.
 Whether you opt for GitHub hook trigger or poll SCM, these methods ensure seamless pipeline triggering on code commits.
-Mastering these integrations enhances collaboration and accelerates deployment.So, go ahead, experiment, and witness the power of Jenkins-GitHub integration in action!
+Mastering these integrations enhances collaboration and accelerates deployment.
+So, go ahead, experiment, and witness the power of Jenkins-GitHub integration in action!
 Happy coding!